xlthlx/london/readme.txt

 == Copyright ==

-Piccioni London Theme, (C) 2023 piccioni.london
+London Theme, (C) 2023 piccioni.london
-Piccioni London is distributed under the terms of the GNU GPL.
+London is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by